 These listed behaviors and other conduct that are unbecoming of a Christian minister are grounds for disciplinary action.
 Reports of such conduct off campus will also be investigated, and the student involved may be subject to disciplinary action.
-Students involved in civil infractions are accountable to civil authorities but may also be subject to discipline by the Seminary.

 The Dean of Students is immediately responsible for the administration of discipline among students and reports to the Provost and President.
 Cases involving academic misconduct necessitate the administration of discipline by the Dean of Students.